 Suzanne Snider is a writer, documentarian and educator whose work is deeply influenced by oral history theory and practice.
 Her most recent projects include sound installation, essays and archive design.

-Her writing and audio projects have been published in The Guardian, The Believer, The Washington Post, Legal Affairs, and the Oakland Standard, as well as several anthologies and artist catalogs.
-After receiving an MFA in nonfiction from Columbia University (2003) as a Hertog Fellow, she pseudonymously published a book with Grove Press, in 2004 (reprinted by Random House Japan 2005).
-She received a BA from Wesleyan University in English and Dance.
+In 2012, she founded Oral History Summer School in Hudson, New York.
+Her writing/audio work can be found in The Guardian, The Believer, The Washington Post, BOMB, among other publications, and is also included in several anthologies and artist catalogues.
+She received support for her projects from Yaddo, the McDowell Colony and the Radcliffe Institute/Schlesinger Library.
+After receiving an MFA (nonfiction) from Columbia University (2003) as a Hertog Fellow, she pseudonymously published a book with Grove Press in 2004 (reprinted by Random House Japan 2005).

-She has taught at Columbia University, New York University, and the School of New Resources.
-Currently, she teaches at the New School University, and is completing a book about a divided commune in Middle America.
+Prior to her work with adult learners, she taught in the New York City public school system and developed arts curriculum for visually impaired students (k-12).
+Currently, she teaches at the New School's School of Media Studies and is completing a book about a divided commune in Middle America.

 (photo by Walter Hergt)